frdyrkuu/Burger-Dungeon-Laravel/README.md

 # Burger Dungeon - Laravel Framework and Tailwind CSS

 <p>Burger Dungeon is a web application built with Laravel Framework.
-It allows users to order burgers online and have them delivered to their doorstep.
+It allows users to view menus online.
 This README file provides instructions on how to install and set up the application on your local machine.</p>

 ## Features